Viditnegi/Sign-Language-Detection-LRCN/README.md

 # Sign-Language-Detection-CNN
 This project was made with a target to classify the hand gestures in a sign language.
-It uses LRCN(CNN+LSTM) model.)
+It uses LRCN(cnn+lstm) model.)